oracle-livelabs/database/23cfree/json-collections/json-collections.md

 	![SQL for data dictionary](./images/SQL-data-dict.png)

-	_Click the eye icon near any table value to view the full value._
+	_Click on a table cell then the eye icon to view the full value._

 You may now proceed to the next lab.